marcomq/tauri-plugin-python/README.md

 | Android  | not yet   |
 | iOS      | not yet   |

-You might use this plugin to create simple prototype applications and later re-write functions in rust to improve performance, add a specific rust library or just call some low-level code.
+You can use this plugin for fast prototypes or for production code.
+It might be possible that you want to use some python library or code that is not available for rust yet.
+In case that you want to ship production software packages, you just need to make sure to also ship the python code and python interpreter.

 Android and iOS are possible in theory but I still need to figure out how to cross compile python and PyO3 for iOS and android.